 The Divisional Leadership Institute is designed to be a practical, flexible experience, which will respond to the specific needs and challenges of the participants.
 One of the most valuable outcomes will be the establishment of a strong, supportive network of colleagues.

-Associate Head and Division Head Conference at the Mohonk Mountain House (November 13-15, 2019).
+- Associate Head and Division Head Conference (Nov 17-19, onsite at Mohonk Mt.
+House)

-Monthly online meetings with cohort members and facilitators.
-(TBD)
+- Frequent online meetings with cohort members and facilitators

 Registration for this program is intended for division directors/heads in their first year of service, and will be managed on a first-come, first-served basis until the cohort has filled.
 Participation is for those whose responsibility at their schools is at the level of full leadership of their respective divisions.
 This institute is not intended for those serving in division-level deanships or as assistant division heads.

 NYSAIS Member Rate: $3000 - all-inclusive, including registration at NYSAIS Associate Heads/Division Heads Conference

 Non-Member Rate: $3700 - all-inclusive, Including registration at NYSAIS Associate Heads/Division Heads Conference